telefonicaid/fiware-skuld/README.rst

 -phase2b: ``phase2b_detectimagesinuse.py``.
 This is an optional script, to
      detect images owned by the user, in use by other tenants.
-Theoretically deleting a image used  by a VM doesn't break the VM, but if you prefer to avoid deleting that images, invoke this script before phase3.
+Theoretically deleting a image used  by a server doesn't break the server, but if you prefer to avoid deleting that images, invoke this script before phase3.
 The script purge_images.py may be invoked after, to delete the images with has no VM anymore.
 This script requires the admin credential.
 It generates the file